All Episodes

 Epstein made the intro.

-Yeah, according to Michael Wolfe.
+Yeah, according to Michael Wolf.

-And so I can only go by what people are saying and I don't know.
+And so I only can go by what people are saying, and I don't know.

 He didn't make these claims out of nowhere.

-And I've got a billion dollar document in my hands because misses Trump is seeking one billion dollars in damages if we don't take the video down.
+But now here we are, and I've got a billion-dollar document in my hands because Mrs. Trump is seeking $1 billion in damages if we don't take the video down.

 So now we're here maybe to give you the platform to apologize to the first lady for your statements that you made about her possible connection to Jeffrey Epstein.